MicrosoftDocs/query-docs/query-languages/dax/containsrow-function.md

 ## Remarks

+- Except syntax, the **IN** operator and CONTAINSROW function are functionally equivalent.

+    ```dax
+    <scalarExpr> IN <tableExpr>
+    ( <scalarExpr1>, <scalarExpr2>, … ) IN <tableExpr>
+    ```

   - The number of scalarExprN must match the number of columns in tableExpr.

-- Unlike the = operator, the IN operator and the CONTAINSROW function perform strict comparison.
-For example, the BLANK value does not match 0.

   - NOT IN is not an operator in DAX.
 To perform the logical negation of the IN operator, put NOT in front of the entire expression.
 For example, NOT [Color] IN { "Red", "Yellow", "Blue" }.

+- Unlike the = operator, the IN operator and the CONTAINSROW function perform strict comparison.
+For example, the BLANK value does not match 0.

 ## Example 1